vuejs/awesome-vue/README.md

  - [vue-uploader](https://github.com/simple-uploader/vue-uploader) - A Vue.js upload component powered by simple-uploader.js
  - [ic-firebase-uploader](https://github.com/InCuca/ic-firebase-uploader) - A clean multi-file upload component for Firebase storage.
  - [vuejs-uploader](https://github.com/charliekassel/vuejs-uploader) - A resumable multipart file uploader for HUGE file uploads.
+ - [vue-filepond](https://github.com/pqina/vue-filepond) - A Vue.js component for FilePond - a file upload library that can upload anything you throw at it.

 #### Context Menu